seriecito1/Arcade-Bongo-Cat/README.md

 then use a color key filter to clear the green background and you are good to go!

 # IMPORTANT NOTE
-IF YOU ARE USING A CHEAP PCB (no shame) YOU MAY NEED TO UNPLUG AND PLUG AGAIN THE CONTROLLES
+IF YOU ARE USING A CHEAP PCB (no shame) YOU MAY NEED TO UNPLUG AND PLUG AGAIN THE CONTROLLER